 The main surface-to-air missile defense system that stood guard over the United States during the Cold War was the Nike system.
 The Nike Hercules system was a ground-based, anti-aircraft missile defense system.
 The Nike Ajax missile was the first generation Nike missile.
 It was developed immediately after World War II and used until the late 1950s.
 The second generation, Nike Hercules, missile began replacing the smaller Nike Ajax missile in 1958.
 Most Nike Hercules missiles were installed at retrofitted Nike Ajax missile sites.
 Of the 145 Nike Hercules sites in the United States only 35, including those in Alaska, were newly constructed sites..

 Eight Nike Hercules sites were constructed in Alaska between 1957 and 1959, five in the Fairbanks area and three in the Anchorage area.
-Site Summit sat atop Mount Gordon Lyon protecting Fort Richardson and Elmendorf AFB, and the City of Anchorage.
+Site Summit sat atop Mount Gordon Lyon protecting Fort Richardson, Elmendorf Air Force Base, and the city of Anchorage.
 Site Point was situated on the coast at what is now Kincaid Park.
 Site Bay was located across the Knik Arm from Anchorage, near Goose Bay.
 Sites Love, Tare, Jig, Peter, and Mike protected Fairbanks.
 The Alaskan Nike sites were used the longest, staying operational until 1979 when they were deactivated because the system was no longer needed.
-A new threat had arisen - the Intercontinental Ballistic Missile (ICBM) - and new technology was needed to address it.
+A new threat had arisen - the Intercontinental Ballistic Missile - and new technology was needed to address it.

-The Missile Launch and Storage area was located approximately 5,000 feet south of the IFC area at the 3,100- foot level of Mt.
-Gordon Lyon.
+The Missile Launch and Storage area was located approximately 5,000 feet south of the IFC area at the 3,100- foot level of the mountain.
 This is where the missiles were stored, maintained, and launched.
 It contained the launch and storage buildings, launch pad, launch control building, facilities for guided missile maintenance, and the guard dog kennels.
 One feature of the Missile Launch and Storage area that was unique to Alaskan Nike sites was the aboveground launch buildings.
 In other states, the launch control buildings were built underground because of land constraints.
 The launch pads were located on top of the buildings, and the missiles would be raised to the launch pads by means of elevators.
-In Alaska, land was widely available and permafrost made it problematic to construct subterranean structures, so the launch buildings were built above ground.
-The IFC and Missile Launch and Storage areas were connected by a winding road approximately 2 miles long.
-A personnel vehicle shuttled soldiers between the two areas.
+In Alaska, land was widely available and permafrost made construction of subterranean structures problematic, so the launch buildings were built above ground.
+The IFC and Missile Launch and Storage areas were connected by a winding road approximately two miles long.
+A personnel vehicle shuttled Soldiers between the two areas.